jamesdank/Backup.Webserver/README.md

 ### Usage:
 1. Clone the repo or download the script.
+2. chmod +x backup.sh
-2. Configure the script by editing the varables to specify backup directories, MySQL credentials, local backup location, and FTP server details.
+3. Configure the script by editing the varables to specify backup directories, MySQL credentials, local backup location, and FTP server details.
-3. Run the script manually or set up a cron job for automated backups.
+4. Run the script manually or set up a cron job for automated backups.

 ### Dependencies:
 > BASH SHELL